nestaenow/sumatious_dude/README.md

 # sumatious_dude
 Wanna sum up the arrays of your elements?
-Sorry😅 The elements of your array of intergers?
+Sorry😅 The elements of your array of float numbers?
 Jump right in and consult this😁